Target Species

 Use during pregnancy or lactation

-The use of tetracyclines during the period of tooth and bone development, including late pregnancy, may lead to discolouration.
+The use of tetracyclines during the period of tooth and bone development, including late pregnancy, may lead to tooth discolouration.

 Interactions